Dhananjhay/Undegraduate-Thesis/README.md

 4. NGC0628 dir contains the ground truths to train the model
 5. dataset dir provides an example of the training set

-### Every bit of this code is adaptable according to the idiosyncratic purpose.
+### Every bit of this code is adaptable according to the idiosyncratic nature of study.